ZeshunShi/AutomatedBlockchain/Tutorial for Bachelor's Project.md

 ## Next step:
-- Try to finish the automation workflow of other blockchain platforms.
-(Test bash script file, recommend Fabric)
+- Try to finish the automation workflow of other blockchain platforms e.g. Fabric, Iroha, Besu.
+(Test the deployment bash script file)
-- Try to deploy the same blockchain network with different `Cloud Provider`, `Datacenter`, `Instance Type`, `Bandwidth`.
+- Try to deploy the same blockchain network with different situations: `Cloud Provider`, `Datacenter`, `Instance Type`, `Bandwidth`.
-- Benchmark and compare their performance.
+- Benchmark and compare the performance.